You read that right! Ladies, it is so important to start a prenatal vitamin before getting pregnant.

-Post-birth control - birth control can deplete various nutrients, like B vitamins, folate, vitamin C, vitamin E, magnesium, selenium and zinc (3).
+- Post-birth control – birth control can deplete various nutrients, like B vitamins, folate, vitamin C, vitamin E, magnesium, selenium and zinc (3).
 These are essential for fertility and a healthy pregnancy.
-In order to restore your body with the necessary nutrients, it’s a good idea to take a prenatal since they have a greater amount of these nutrients than a multivitamin.
+In order to restore your body with the necessary nutrients, it’s a good idea to take a prenatal.
+The prenatal has a greater amount of these nutrients than a multivitamin.
 Many women also come off birth control because they want to start trying to get pregnant.
-Taking a fermented prenatal vitamin after stopping birth control can help restore your nutrients and also ensure your baby has all the support in case you do become pregnant.
+Taking a fermented prenatal vitamin after stopping birth control can help restore your nutrients.
+It can also ensure your baby has all the support in case you do become pregnant.

-Sexually Active - we all know there is risk of getting pregnant if you’re not having protected sex.
-Since most women don’t realize they’re pregnant for a few weeks after your baby’s started to grow, it’s important to ensure your baby is getting all the necessary nutrients from the very beginning of his or her life.
+- Sexually Active – we all know there is risk of getting pregnant if you’re not having protected sex.
+Most women don’t realize they’re pregnant for a few weeks, meaning your baby has already started to grow.
+This is why it’s important to ensure your baby is getting all the necessary nutrients from the very beginning of his or her life.

-There is some controversy over taking a prenatal if you're not trying to get pregnant due to higher levels of nutrients.
+There is some controversy over taking a prenatal if you’re not trying to get pregnant due to higher levels of nutrients.
 This is usually due to high amounts of synthetic forms of vitamins like vitamin A and folic acid versus natural sources like beta-carotene and folate that don’t cause issues (5).
-This is one of the reasons I love New Chapter – because the Perfect Prenatal Multivitamin is made using whole-foods and organic vegetables and herbs and does not use just synthetic nutrients.
+I love New Chapter’s Perfect Prenatal Multivitamin because it’s made using whole-foods and organic vegetables and herbs.
+It does not use just synthetic nutrients.
 As always, it is best to talk to your healthcare professional about your personal nutrient needs before adding any new supplements into your daily routine.